scrambleegg7/SelfCar/CarND-Traffic-Sign-Classifier-Project/mywriteup.md

 * test set accuracy of .95

 If an iterative approach was chosen:
-* First of all, I have applied general LeNet model architecture provided in UdaCity Course.
-So far so good, but accuracy is not
-* What were some problems with the initial architecture?
+* First of all, I have applied standard LeNet model architecture which accuracy score begins with 83%.
+With initial learning rate 0.001, accuracy score was gradually being improved upto 94% at final step of EPOCH.
+This is 1% score improvment than benchmark score, but it is not good enough to judge best performance model.
+Though it is not big issue of building best scoring model, I think there might have any possibilities to enhance training model to preciously fit data set of aumentation images
-*
+* Thus, I have modified
-* Which parameters were tuned?
-How were they adjusted and why?
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?